Adam-family Methods for Nonsmooth Optimization with Convergence Guarantees: Introduction

 We prove that under mild conditions, any cluster point of the sequence ${\xk}$ generated by our proposed framework \eqref{Eq_framework} with stepsizes in the order of $o(1/\log(k))$ is a $\D_f$-stationary point of $f$.
-Furthermore, we establish that with randomly chosen initial points and stepsizes, the sequence ${\xk}$ converges almost surely to Clarke stationary points of $f$ under mild conditions, regardless of the selected conservative field $\D_f$.
+Furthermore, we establish that under mild conditions with randomly chosen initial points and stepsizes, almost surely, any cluster point of the sequence ${\xk}$ is a Clarke stationary point of $f$, independent of the chosen conservative field $\D_f$.

-Moreover, we demonstrate that our proposed framework can be employed to analyze the convergence properties for a class of Adam-family methods with diminishing stepsize, including Adam, AdaBelief, AMSGrad, NAdam, and Yogi.
+Based on our proposed framework \eqref{Eq_framework}, we demonstrate that our proposed framework can be employed to analyze the convergence properties for a class of Adam-family methods with diminishing stepsize, including Adam, AdaBelief, AMSGrad, NAdam, and Yogi.
 We prove that these Adam-family methods converge to stationary points of $f$ in both senses of conservative field and Clarke subdifferential under mild conditions, thus providing theoretical guarantees for their performance in training nonsmooth neural networks with AD algorithms.

-In addition, we develop stochastic subgradient methods that incorporate gradient clipping technique based on our proposed framework.
-We prove that even when the evaluation noises are only integrable, our proposed gradient clipping methods conform to the proposed framework \eqref{Eq_framework}, thus enabling the direct establishment of their convergence properties under mild conditions.
+Another application of our proposed framework \eqref{Eq_framework} lies in investigating the convergence properties of stochastic subgradient methods that incorporate the gradient clipping technique.
+We prove that under heavy-tailed evaluation noises that are only assumed to be integrable, our proposed gradient clipping methods conform to the proposed framework \eqref{Eq_framework}.
+As a result, the convergence properties of these gradient clipping methods directly follow those established for our proposed framework \eqref{Eq_framework}, under mild conditions.

 Furthermore, we perform extensive numerical experiments to evaluate the performance of our proposed Adam-family methods.
 By comparing with the implementations of Adam-family methods in PyTorch that utilize fixed stepsize in updating their momentum terms and variance estimators, we demonstrate that our proposed Adam-family methods achieve similar accuracy and training loss.
 Moreover, when the evaluation noises are heavy-tailed, the numerical examples demonstrate that our proposed Adam-family methods outperform existing approaches in terms of training efficiency and robustness.